Akron Zips men's basketball

 The Akron Zips men's basketball team represents the University of Akron in Akron, Ohio.
 The team currently competes in the Mid-American Conference East division.
 The Zips are currently coached by John Groce.
 Prior to becoming members of the MAC in 1992, the Zips were members of the Ohio Valley Conference and the Mid-Continent Conference.

-In 2008, the Zips officially announced they had signed a three-year partnership to be outfitted by the LeBron James line by Nike.
-They are now the only team with a LJ23/Nike contract.
-Nike has released several Zips themed versions of LeBron's shoes.
-Some are available to the public, while others are exclusively for the members of the basketball team.
+They had played in NCAA Division II into the mid 1970s, where they reached the National Championship Game twice, both of which they lost.

-The team first played in the NCAA tournament in 1986 when Bob Huggins was their coach.
-The Zips won their first MAC East division title in 1998.
+The Zips have appeared in the NCAA tournament seven times, most recently in 2025.
+The team first played in the NCAA tournament in 1986 when Bob Huggins was its coach.
 In 2006, the Zips received an invitation to the NIT and won their first post season game at Temple University before falling in the second round.
 In 2007, the team won their second MAC East title and tied the school record for wins in a season in the Division I era with 26.
 They also made their first appearance in the MAC Tournament Championship game, which they lost on a last-second shot 53–52 to the Miami RedHawks.
 The loss cost them the MAC's automatic berth and they were subsequently not selected for either the 2007 NCAA tournament or NIT, despite finishing with a 26–7 record.
 The Zips posted a 24–11 record (11–5 in the MAC) in 2008 which included a second-straight appearance in the MAC tournament championship game and a berth in the 2008 National Invitation Tournament.

 History

 The team was established in 1901, when the school was still known as Buchtel College, playing out of Crouse Gym, the school's original building, built in 1888.
 They played their first game against Mount Union College, a 120–9 loss.
 The team played just four games in the 1901–1902 season, winning their final two against the Western Reserve College medical school.
 The team's first three seasons were spent without the benefit of a head coach.
-This changed with the arrival of the first head coach, Earl Williams, who would coach from 1904–1908.
+This changed with the arrival of the first head coach, Earl Williams, who would coach from 1904 to 1908.